Manage Private Networking for Cluster Linking on Confluent Cloud

 Source cluster Destination cluster Possible?
 Notes

-Confluent Cloud - Dedicated Cluster with AWS PrivateLink Confluent Cloud - Dedicated cluster with AWS PrivateLink Yes
+Confluent Cloud - Dedicated cluster with AWS PrivateLink Confluent Cloud - Dedicated cluster with AWS PrivateLink Yes

 • Requires Network and Link Endpoint as shown here

-• Clusters must be in the same Confluent Cloud Organization
+• Clusters must be in the same Confluent Cloud Organization and cloud provider

 [1]Basic, Standard, and Dedicated cluster types are described in Supported cluster types.